janclemenslab/xarray-behave/README.md

 ## Usage
 See `demo.ipynb`.

-Use `python -m xarray_behave.ui datename` for starting the UI. `python -m xarray_behave.ui --help` for usage/arguments/keys.
+Use `xb datename` for starting the UI. `xb --help` for usage/arguments/keys.